The Challenge (1948 film)

-The Challenge is a 1948 American film starring Tom Conway as Bulldog Drummond.
+The Challenge is a 1948 American mystery film starring Tom Conway as Bulldog Drummond.

 Plot

 Vivian Bailey travels with Cliff Sonnenberg to visit his uncle, unaware that Capt.
 Sonnenberg has been flung from a cliff to his death.
 After a model of a schooner bought by Bulldog Drummond's friend Algy leads to a pursuit of a sunken treasure, Drummond helps bring the co-conspirators, including the captain's housekeeper Kitty Fyffe, to justice.